How to invest during retirement to protect your pension pot

 Stock market crashes can and do happen, particularly in response to unforeseen events like COVID-19.

 If your fund is hit hard by a dip, do you have other sources of income you can use while it recovers?
-These are the sorts of things that you should discuss with your IFA.
+These are the sorts of things that you should discuss with a financial adviser.

 How do you invest your pension income?

-The other way you might invest in retirement is the standard approach: using some of your spare income to buy assets that you hope will generate a return.
+If you have spare income in retirement, you could buy assets that you hope will generate a return.

-How you do this will be much the same as investing at any time of life – but with the added caveat that your disposable income may be lower, so you may not be able to take as much risk.
+How you do this will be much the same as investing at any time of life – but with the added caveat that your disposable income may be lower, so you may not have as much spare cash.

 When you access your pension (which you can do from the age of 55, rising to 57 in 2028), you have the option of taking 25% of the pot as a tax-free lump sum.

-With an annuity, on the other hand, you receive a regular, fixed amount.
-This will be taxed, but if you have more money than you need to spend, it may be worth investing.
+If you buy an annuity, on the other hand, you receive a regular, fixed amount.

 1. Decide why you want to invest in retirement